Motorola AURA

 Introduction

-This review covers the LG New Chocolate BL40 model in great detail, focusing on its design, features, performance, and the influence it exerted on the mobile phone industry.
-An attempt will also be made to place it within the modern-day context to see if there are any lateral attractions left for the new-age purchaser or collectors.
+This review covers the LG New Chocolate BL40 model in pretty close detail, while focusing on its appearance, bundled features , performance, and the influence it had on the mobile phone industry.
+There will also be an effort to place it within a modern-day context, to check if there are any lateral attractions left for today’s buyer or collectors, even if they’re searching for something nostalgic.

 Design and Build Quality